terror/present/README.md

 **present** is a tool that lets you interpolate the standard output of arbitrary scripts that get interpreted by the shell into your markdown documents.

-It's aims is to provide a nice way to automatically update sections of your markdown documents that might be the standard output of a command, such as command-line utility help messages or benchmarks.
+It's aim is to provide a nice way to automatically update sections of your markdown documents that might be the standard output of a command, such as command-line utility help messages or benchmarks.